 SPST 575.
 Remote Sensing Law and Policy.
 3 Credits.

 This course focuses on the evolving laws, policies, and institutions that have long-term ramifications for earth observations.
 Some topics addressed are the United Nations Principles on Remote Sensing; the United Kingdom's 1984 National remote sensing policy; the Montreal Protocol; and, the United States Land Remote Sensing Policy Act of 1992.
 Ground segment institutions considered are the Landsat Ground Stations Operations Working Group and the Global Land 1-KM AVHRR Project.
-Remote sensing litigation that has begun to address various applications of remote sensing will also be considered.
+Remote sensing litigation that has begun to address various applications of remote sensing will also be considered, and the impact of remote sensing activities on privacy and constitutional law will be examined.
 Cases include Dow vs US and EOSAT vs NASA and NOAA.
 On demand.

 SPST 581.
 Field Visit to Space Centers.
 1-3 Credits.